pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 4. Open the **config.py** script located into the simulator root directory.
 Update the **ctr_client_id** and **ctr_client_password** variables with  CTR client ID and Client Password you got in step 2. **( Notice : you can use the GUI in the lab simulator for doing this )**
 5. In the **config.py** script, depending on your region, uncomment the related **host=xxx** and **host_for_token=xxx** variables. **Notice** DCLOUD demos are located in the US. **( Notice :  you can use the GUI in the lab simulator for doing this )**
 6. Create a SecureX Token named **CTR_SecureX_Token** [ See Instructions here ](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token).
 Or you can use the one you already created into your SecureX Tenant.
 In a few words, for creating it, open the **Orchestration** table then on the left panel go to **Account Keys** .
 Click on the **New Account Key** button and create a new account key named **CTR_SecureX_Token** with the **SecureX_Token** Account key type.
 OR check that a SecureX token already exist and use this one in the next steps.
-7. Start the simulator and open your browser to **http://localhost:4000**
+7. Start the simulator if not done.
+Your browser should automatically start on **http://localhost:4000**
 8. Check that communication between the Lab Simulator and your SecureX tenant is Ok.
-Click on the **check SecureX** link on the top left of the displayed web page.
+On the lab portal web page Click on the **Config and Checks** button on the top left and then on  **check SecureX**.

     The expected result is the following :